ivanacostarubio/rm-recorder/README.md

 You should have af ile called video_recording.mov.
 Change thename of the output file by passing the name to the initializer

     @tape = ScreenRecorder.new("zomg.mov")

 ## Contributing

-1. Let's create a few of this to capture the screen, camares, etc.
+1. Let's create a few of this to capture the screen, camaras, etc.